-&lt;sup>3 For nonpublic schools, any requirements for "non-tenured teachers" in this SOA pertain to provisional teachers holding a Certificate of Eligibility or Certificate of Eligibility with Advanced Standing.
+&lt;sup>3 For nonpublic schools, any requirements for "non-tenured teachers" in this SOA pertain to provisional teachers

-- at N.J.A.C.
-6A:9C-3.3, and the school district's Commissioner-approved teaching practice instrument. - All provisional teachers holding a Certificate of Eligibility or Certificate of Eligibility with Advanced Standing have a one-to-one mentor upon beginning their contracted teaching assignment. - All provisional teachers holding a Certificate of Eligibility or Certificate of Eligibility with Advanced Standing participate in a one-year mentoring program. - Each mentor teacher holds an instructional certificate, has at least three years of experience, and has taught full time for at least two years within the last five years. - The mentor teacher does not serve as their mentee's direct supervisor nor conduct evaluations of teachers. - Each mentor teacher demonstrates a record of success in the classroom, according to the stipulations in N.J.A.C.
-6A:9C-5.2(a)4 regarding summative evaluation ratings. - Each mentor teacher completes a comprehensive mentor training program that includes, at a minimum, training on the school district's teaching evaluation rubric and practice instrument, the New Jersey Professional Standards for Teachers, the New Jersey Student Learning Standards, classroom observation skills, facilitating adult learning and leading reflective conversations about teaching practice. - Mentoring time is logged, and mentor payments are handled through the district office. - The district mentoring plan has been submitted to the district board of education for review of fiscal impact. - The district mentoring plan has been shared with each school improvement panel.
+1 holding a Certificate of Eligibility or Certificate of Eligibility with Advanced Standing. at N.J.A.C.
+6A:9C-3.3, and the school district's Commissioner-approved teaching practice instrument.
+All provisional teachers holding a Certificate of Eligibility or Certificate of Eligibility with Advanced Standing have a one-to-one mentor upon beginning their contracted teaching assignment.
+All provisional teachers holding a Certificate of Eligibility or Certificate of Eligibility with Advanced Standing participate in a one-year mentoring program.
+Each mentor teacher holds an instructional certificate , has at least three years of experience, and has taught full time for at least two years within the last five years.
+The mentor teacher does not serve as their mentee's direct supervisor nor conduct evaluations of teachers.
+Each mentor teacher demonstrates a record of success in the classroom, according to the stipulations in N.J.A.C.
+6A:9C-5.2(a)4 regarding summative evaluation ratings.
+Each mentor teacher completes a comprehensive mentor training program that includes, at a minimum, training on the school district's teaching evaluation rubric and practice instrument, the New Jersey Professional Standards for Teachers, the New Jersey Student Learning Standards, classroom observation skills, facilitating adult learning and leading reflective conversations about teaching practice.
+Mentoring time is logged and mentor payments are handled through the district office.
+The district mentoring plan has been submitted to the district board of education for review of fiscal impact.
+The district mentoring plan has been shared with each school improvement panel. Ш The district mentoring plan has been shared with each school improvement panel.
+De signing haland and attaction to the common of this day would By signing below, you are attesting to the accuracy of this document.